Working in the UAE

-Working in another country and working amongst many different cultures brings its challenges and nuances which I have not experienced working in the UK.
+I transferred Dubai in 2016 to gain international experience and learn about working in a different environment.
+Working in another country and working among many different cultures brings its challenges and nuances which I have not experienced working in the UK.
 I have had to adapt my approach to many work situations, and learn new skills, to ensure the best outcomes

 Hot weather working

 The midday break rule

 The temperatures in Dubai reach astonishing heights in the summer, regularly reaching temperatures of 45°C and sometimes up to 50°C in the summer.
 From personal experience of site visits in these temperatures, I can confirm that conditions are unbearable.
 The midday break rule in Dubai runs from mid-June until mid-September and involves all labourers on site taking a mandatory break from 12:30 to 15:00 to eat, take a nap or go home, helping them to escape the worst of the unbearable heat.
 Firms found making their labourers work during this period can be fined up to AED 50,000, which is approximately £11,000.
 (My personal view, is that this maximum figure is too low)

 Pouring concrete in hot climates

 Some working activities also have to be carried out during night shifts, such as concrete pouring.
 When concrete is hot, hydration occurs much more rapidly meaning that although early strength gains may be higher, the concrete may not achieve the overall compressive strength required.
 This may be approximately 10% lower than the mix is designed to achieve.
 Concrete surface drying is also an issue in hot weather working, as in hot sunny climates, surface drying and shrinkage occurs, causing surface cracking.
 In general, temperature differentials throughout the concrete, as a result of hot subgrades and formwork, can also result in more cracking.